Key Stage 3 school resource packs

 Together with four secondary history teacher consultants, the SESC project has created Key Stage 3 History school resource packs about secondary education and social change in the UK since 1945.

 These school resource packs are free to download for any secondary school history teachers interested in secondary education and social change.
 Through the packs, Key Stage 3 pupils will learn about how the history of secondary education reflects the vast social and cultural changes that have transformed the UK since the Second World War.
 While these packs all focus on one main research question: In what ways do schools reflect change in the United Kingdom since 1945?
 Each pack is also individually themed as follows: Gender & sexuality, Class & social mobility, Race & ethnicity, and Everyday school life.

-Each pack contains material for a historical enquiry six lessons in length, and includes primary source material, focused activities, and historiographical debates.
+Each pack contains material for a historical enquiry seven lessons in length, and includes primary source material, focused activities, and historiographical debates.
 The SESC school resource packs aim to:

 - Introduce rigorous historical enquiries about secondary education and social change, relating to one of the four topics

 - Offer teachers will access to a variety of primary sources, planning support, & resources

 - Challenge insular understandings of post-1945 British history through the inclusion of more diverse perspectives on how race and gender shaped experience